OkuboHeavyIndustries/Mini-Mobile-Mission-Control/README.md

 ![Mini Mobile Mission Control](https://github.com/OkuboHeavyIndustries/Mini-Mobile-Mission-Control/blob/74784d850107647306428a71729298652873720b/IMG_3743.png)

-If you make this or use the code please let me know.
+If you make this or use the code please let me know - I'd love to see a picture!

 Twitter @okuboheavyind, reddit okuboheavyindustries and Instagram @okuboheavyindustries